manojn0010/Demographic-Modelling-of-Population-Dynamics/README.md

 **Data Manipulation and Visualisation:** `tidyverse`, `broom`, `zoo`, `here` packages

 ---
-## How to Run
+### How to Run

 1. Clone the repository.
 Extract project folder to a preferred location.

-2. Create R project
+2. Create R project.
   - Open RStudio > File > New Project > Existing Directory
   - Browse to the project directory
   - Select **Create Project**

-3. Execute the full pipeline
+3. Execute the full pipeline.
   - Create a new R script and run: `source("scripts/run_all/run_all.R")`
   - This sequentially executes:
     - Package installation (if required)